bitcoin-studio/Bitcoin-Programming-with-BitcoinJS/part-three-pay-to-script-hash/puzzles/algebra_puzzle_p2wsh.md

 const tx = txb.buildIncomplete()
 ```

-## Creating the witness
+### Adding the witness data

-Now we can update the transaction with the witness, providing a solution to the maths problem plus the problem itself.
+Now we can update the transaction with the witness data, providing a solution to the maths problem plus the problem itself, effectively allowing us to spend from the P2WSH.

 We provide `02` and `03` as an answer, plus the witness script.